Shritej24c/Credit-Default-Pred/README.md

 **Importance of Credit Default prediction**

-In 2022 alone, American Express generated around $53 Billion dollars of revenue and it's only source of revenue is credit cards.
-Moreover, TransUnion forecasted severe credit card delinquencies to rise to 2.6% at the end of 2023 from 2.1% at the close of 2022.
+In 2022 alone, American Express generated around $53 Billion dollars of revenue and TransUnion forecasted severe credit card delinquencies to rise to 2.6% at the end of 2023 from 2.1% at the close of 2022.
 By predicting which customers are at the highest risk of defaulting on their credit card accounts, issuers can take proactive steps to minimize risk and exposure.
 Now, given the huge amount of data on customers is readily available and the number of signals, it's lucrative to involve Machine Learning algorithms to make predictions for defaults.

 **Data**